-If the handgun can remain on the belt or inside the pants, the problem is essentially solved, but never allow a handgun in its holster to sag below the level of the partitions between stalls; such things are easily grabbed when you’re in a very poor position to resist or pursue.
-If a handgun is in a purse or fanny pack, simply hang it around your neck while conducting your—ahem—business.
+If the handgun can remain on the belt or inside the pants, the problem is potentially solved, but never allow a handgun in its holster to sag below the level of the partitions between stalls; such things are easily grabbed when you’re in a very poor position to resist or pursue.
+If a handgun is in a purse or fanny pack, simply hang it around your neck while conducting your—ahem—business, but make it quickly accessible.
 Putting a purse or fanny pack on the floor is, again, an inducement to a quick snatch and dash, and don’t for a second doubt that many thieves look for just those opportunities.
-It’s also best to avoid accidently dropping one’s handgun–or anything else–into the toilet.
+It’s also best to avoid carelessly dropping one’s handgun–-or anything else–-into the toilet.
 I know more than a few folks that have done that.
-Employees of cell phone service provider stores have innumerable stories about that.
+Employees of cell phone service provider stores have innumerable stories.

 FINAL THOUGHTS: Be cautious about buying holsters in the same shop where you purchased your handgun.
 Unless you’re certain their offerings are of the brand and type you want, you will probably end up with whatever the dealer has on hand, and relatively few shops have a large and diverse selection.
 Such holsters tend to be among those that will eventually be relegated to a box on a shelf.
 Of course, if they’re not expensive, there isn’t much harm done, and there is something to be said for the fun of experimentation.

 The final article in this series, dealing with flashlights, laser sights and other issues will be posted next week.
-I hope to see you there.
+Thanks for coming along on this journey, and I hope to see you there.

 Mike McDaniel said: